 Help Tell the Ruckelshaus Story

 Have you worked with the Ruckelshaus Center?
 Seen or befitted from our efforts to help others solve problems collaboratively?
 If so, we’d love your feedback!
 Your voice and opinion can help us spread our message, and elevate civil discourse in the Pacific Northwest.
-Click here to send your thoughts directly or request a phone or in-person conversation.
+Send your thoughts directly or request a phone or in-person conversation.

 “Next Gen” Focus at Spring Board Meeting & Community Reception

 On April 29th, the Center held its bi-annual Advisory Board meeting at the UW Center for Urban Horticulture.
 The meeting centered on Engaging the Next Generation of Collaborative Leaders, and featured emerging leaders from the healthcare, law, public policy, and community development sectors.
 A compelling panel discussion gave way to a lively reception for students, faculty, and young professionals to discuss the tenor of civil public discourse in our state, region, and nation.
-Click here for more information about the Center’s focus on civil public discourse.
+More information about the Center’s focus on civil public discourse (pdf).

 Support the Ruckelshaus Center!

 The year 2016 is off to a great start, as we work with new sectors and build upon relationships with those committed to the mission of the Center.
 Investments by individuals such as you, who believe in collaborative solutions, enable the Center to facilitate consensus on complex, longstanding challenges.
 Please consider contributing to our annual fund, or helping us reach the final $1 million of our $5 million Endowment for Excellence goal.
 Contact Erin McCarthy at (206) 219-2418, or at email@example.com if you have questions or want more information.